André Parrot: Curation

-Parrot was born in 1901 in Désandans in the French department of Doubs.
 He was appointed chief curator of the National Museums in 1946, and became director of the Louvre from 1958 to 1962.
 He was a Commander of the Legion of Honour and a member of the Académie des Inscriptions et Belles-Lettres.
 He married his second wife Marie-Louise Girod in 1960, and died in Paris in 1980.

 One of his students at the École du Louvre was Denise Cocquerillat.
 When he was mobilised in 1940, he was replaced as a teacher at the École du Louvre by Marguerite Rutten.